Kangaroo Australia’s Iconic Hopping Marvels

 Video of Kangaroo Fighting Man

 Kangaroos are not aggressive animals and rarely fight.
 Instead, fights usually break out over mating rights and are more ritualistic than aggressive.
-Contrary to popular folklore, kangaroos do not punch or box as humans do.
+Contrary to popular folklore, kangaroos do not punch or box the way humans do.
 Instead, male kangaroos fight by kicking their opponent with their powerful hind legs and hitting and clawing with their front paws, which have sharp claws.
 Very rarely do kangaroos hurt each other during these fights.

 Did You Know